VijayKalmath/vijaykalmath.github.io/_pages/about.md

 I am a Master’s student in Data Science at [Columbia University](https://datascience.columbia.edu/education/programs/m-s-in-data-science/) graduating in December 2022.

+I am currently working as a Machine Learning Research Assistant with Professor Michael Parrott on the [aimodelshare](https://www.modelshare.org/) machine learning platform.

-I am currently working as a `Deep Learning Research Assistant` at Columbia University working on Image Sequence Classification with ConvLSTM Models.
+Previously I worked as a <u>Deep Learning Research Assistant</u> at Columbia University working on Image Sequence Classification with ConvLSTM Models.
 I am currently looking for full-time roles in the machine learning/ deep learning domain to combine my previous work experience and deep learning knowledge to create a significant impact.

 My work and studies at Columbia have been mainly focused on Deep Learning from projects involving standard Convolutional Neural Networks , Creating custom tensorflow layers, Time Distributed ConvLSTMs to Language Models.

-I am currently focused on language model compression and adversarial attacks in langauge models.
+I am currently focused on <u>language model compression</u> and adversarial attacks in langauge models.

-In the spring of 2022, I worked as a Course Assistant for the course `Deep Learning and Neural Networks` and `Machine Learning Security` in the Columbia AI Exec Program.
+In spring 2022, I worked as a <u>Course Assistant</u> for the course Deep Learning and Neural Networks and Machine Learning Security in the Columbia AI Exec Program.

+---

-Before my Masters, I worked at `Cisco` in Bangalore, India for 3 Years as a Technical Consulting Engineer in the Software Defined Networking Domain and focused Linux based Distributed Computing platforms, DevOps Technologies like Docker, Kubernetes and Cloud Computing with AWS and Azure.
+Before my Masters, I worked at Cisco in Bangalore, India for 3 Years as a Technical Consulting Engineer in the Software Defined Networking Domain and focused Linux based Distributed Computing platforms, DevOps Technologies like Docker, Kubernetes and Cloud Computing with AWS and Azure.

-At Cisco, I got opportunities to work with many Cisco customers across the globe and got to mentor and ramp up multiple engineers for the Team.I led and developed around `25+  Automation Projects` built upon Python, JavaScript, SQL, MongoDB, and Elasticsearch aimed at assisting troubleshooting for engineers and automating log analysis across technologies.
+At Cisco, I got opportunities to work with many Cisco customers across the globe and got to mentor and ramp up multiple engineers for the Team.I led and developed around <u>30+ Automation Projects</u> built upon Python, JavaScript, SQL, MongoDB, and Elasticsearch aimed at assisting troubleshooting for engineers and automating log analysis across technologies.

-Aside from work, I am an avid fan of Formula 1 Racing and love listening to Old School Hindi Music and Western Classical music.
+Aside from work, I am an avid fan of Formula 1 Racing and love participating in Quizzes !!